Top Tens – Mythology: Top 10 Mancy

 Of course, some or even many are incredibly esoteric or obscure as a result – to use just one example to illustrate, belomancy (or bolomancy) is the art of divination by use of arrows.
 I have preferred broader brush strokes for my top ten or special mention, although entries might include more specialized methods of divination within their general theme.

-Finally, it goes without saying that the top ten or special mentions does not reflect any personal beliefs in methods of divination or forms of magic, just my interest in them.
+It should go without saying that the top ten does not reflect any personal beliefs in methods of divination or forms of magic, just my interest in them.
 It’s one of my dreams to walk in on an appointment with a psychic, smack them in the head, and exclaim “didn’t see that one coming?” – or just for all purported psychics to be prosecuted for fraud.

 I also can’t resist the title of Top 10 Mancy list as there’s a whole gag in an episode of Archer where the titular protagonist is calling for help defusing a bomb and confuses everyone by using ‘mancy’ for m (in the serial number) where they naturally think he’s saying ‘nancy’ for n.
 I know it’s a long segue but it’s lodged in my psyche ever since whenever I think of mancy.